ColdCaseFiler/coldcasefiler.github.io/README.md

 The template does all the hard work of web design for you, leaving you free to just enter your data in plain text, which the template wraps into a nice website for you.

-The following steps assume that you have no previous experience with Github Pages, or web development, in general.
+The following steps assume that you have no previous experience with Github Pages, or web development in general.

 You'll need a Github account (free).